raj1401/RAG-Chatbot/README.md

 Replace `{MODEL_NAME}` with the name of your chosen model and `{K}` with the desired number of results to retrieve.

-(This project was inspired by @umbertogriffo's implementation of an RAG ChatBot, with the goal of keeping the implementation simple and straightforward.)
+(This project was inspired by @umbertogriffo 's implementation of an RAG ChatBot, with the goal of keeping the implementation simple and straightforward.)